How Do I Correct My GST/HST Return?

 If you had significant errors on your return, especially unreported amounts, you may want to consider filing any adjustments through the CRA’s Voluntary Disclosure Program, which you can find more information.

-If you are having issues getting the correct information from your accounting software, or have noticed prior errors in your GST/HST filings, we would be please to help correct these returns, in addition to implementing an appropriate reporting system for you and your company.
+If you are having issues getting the correct information from your accounting software, or have noticed prior errors in your GST/HST filings, we would be pleased to help correct these returns, in addition to implementing an appropriate reporting system for you and your company.